-Lenders use a ratio called "debt to income" to decide your maximum monthly payment after you have paid your other recurring debts.
+Lenders use a ratio called "debt to income" to determine your maximum monthly payment after you've paid your other monthly loans.

-For the most part, conventional loans require a qualifying ratio of 28/36.
-FHA loans are a little less restrictive, requiring a 29/41 ratio.
+For the most part, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
+FHA loans are less restrictive, requiring a 29/41 ratio.

-The second number is the maximum percentage of your gross monthly income that can be spent on housing costs and recurring debt.
-Recurring debt includes things like auto/boat payments, child support and monthly credit card payments.
+The second number is what percent of your gross income every month which can be spent on housing expenses and recurring debt.
+Recurring debt includes auto payments, child support and monthly credit card payments.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers with your own financial data, please use this Mortgage Loan Pre-Qualifying Calculator.
+If you'd like to calculate pre-qualification numbers on your own income and expenses, we offer a Mortgage Loan Qualifying Calculator.

 Remember these ratios are just guidelines.
-We'd be thrilled to pre-qualify you to determine how large a mortgage you can afford.
+We'd be happy to help you pre-qualify to help you figure out how much you can afford.

 Contemporary Mortgage Services, Inc can walk you through the pitfalls of getting a mortgage.
-Give us a call at 407-834-3377.
+Give us a call: 407-834-3377.